alexjustesen/filament-spatie-laravel-activitylog/README.md

 ## Customising the ActivityResource

 You can swap out the `ActivityResource` used by publishing the configuration file and updating the `resource.filament-resource` value.
 Use this to create your own `ActivityResource` class and extend the original at `AlexJustesen\FilamentSpatieLaravelActivitylog\Resources\ActivityResource::class`.
 This will allow you to customise everything such as the views, table, form and permissions.
+If you wish to change the resource on List and View page be sure to replace the `getPages` method on the new resource and create your own version of the `ListPage` and `ViewPage` classes to reference the custom `ActivityResource`.

 ## Customising the group